 Spoiler Alert: I have no “quick fix” or “magic pill” hacks, tips, or ideas to magically navigate you through raising tweens.
 But I can share stories about how I’ve learned that loving children is to love unconditionally.
-The truth is that parenting through this season of life takes all of the positive parenting skills, empathy, and unconditional love that I’ve got to offer.
-But no matter what happens, my son and I know that we are each loved unconditionally.
+The truth is that parenting through this season of life takes all of the positive parenting skills, empathy, and every drop of a mother’s unconditional love that I’ve got to offer.
+But no matter what happens, my son and I know that we are each loved unconditionally by the other.
 And we each go into different rooms.
 A lot.

 Tweens just may force you to re-examine everything you thought you knew about mothering with empathy and how to love unconditionally.
 For me, showing my son that I’m learning how to love unconditionally, has meant taking steps down a road to deep dark places within me that I never wanted to visit ever again.

 Mothering my tween has forced me to expand my empathy beyond reasonable limits.
 Skinned knee?
 I could serve up empathy like an order of scattered, smothered, and covered hash browns and with much less effort.
 But tween moodiness, overwhelming emotions, and eye-rolls?

 Pardon me, but I’ll need a minute to collect myself.

 Now that my son is growing older, empathizing without exhausting every shred of my emotional control is about as likely as Rodney Dangerfield sticking a landing with the precision of Gabby Douglas.

 Every single time, it takes all I have to rein myself back in from going bananas.
 There’s noting but a mother’s unconditional love that can even have a chance of overcoming this!

 Because, the truth is, selective tween hearing-itis, reversion to cave-man like grunts instead of the extensive vocabulary to which I exposed him, and eye-rolls that allow him to see the dark side of his brain just damn well make me rage-y. #modelselfcontrol